Ananyag19/Should-I/README.md

 - Extend `trust_score.py` for more advanced scoring.
 - Update `content.js` for different marketplaces/page layouts.

-## Limitations

-- Only works on Amazon.in (can be extended).
-- Backend must be running locally.
-- Trust logic is currently rule-based (upgradeable to ML).

 ## Credits

 - Created by Swastik-Prakash1 & Ananyag19.